nextgraph-org/nextgraph-rs/DEV.md

 cargo run -p ngcli -- -s 127.0.0.1,14400,<PEER_ID_OF_SERVER> -u <THE_PRIVATE_KEY_OF_THE_USER_YOU_JUST_CREATED> admin add-invitation --notos
 ```

-and then open the link after replacing the port number from `14400` to `1421`.
+and then open the link after replacing the port number from `14400` to `1421` (if you are running the front-end in development mode).

 -   run a local instance of `ngaccount`. this is useful if you want to test or develop the ngaccount part of the flow..